KerryAM-R/TCR_Explore/READMEQC.md

 Step 5.
 Downloading filtered file
 - Upload the filled in IMGT_onlyQC.csv to QC -> IMGT (Sanger sequencing) -> tab 2.
 Paired chain file -> Completed QC file (.csv)
 - Go to the Tab 4.
-Single chain file, which does not require specifyign if the data was alpha-beta or gamma-delta
+Single chain file, which does not require specifying if the data was alpha-beta or gamma-delta
 - Download single chain file

 #### Non-Sanger sequencing data